megabyte112/megabyte112-mc-resourcepack/README.md

 If the custom names aren't working, make sure your language is set to English United States.

-Make sure OptiFine is installed for connected, emissive, and HD textures.
+Make sure OptiFine is installed for connected, emissive textures.
+You can also use the Continuity mod for connected textures.

 UPDATING: